Vow Renewals: An Ultimate Guide to Renewing Your Wedding Vows

 Where Should a Vow Renewal Take Place and How Does It Work?

-Wherever is most meaningful to the couple would be a good location.
+From New York to a quaint farm or anywhere in between!
+Wherever is most meaningful to the couple’s love story would be a good location.
 They can return to the site of the original ceremony, though, if there is a ritual, it is usually simpler and doesn’t involve elements like processing down the aisle.
-It can be at the kind of places that serve as traditional reception venues, but it doesn’t have to.
+It can be at the kinds of places that serve as traditional reception venues, but it doesn’t have to.

-But if you are wondering which wedding trappings you can break out at a vow renewal, here’s a quick checklist:
+If you are wondering which wedding ideas you can break out at a vow renewal, here’s a quick checklist:

 - Wedding Cake: Heck yes, you can still have cake.